 Employee Benefits Planning, Retirement Plans and ERISA

 Mr. Curtis spends considerable time in employee benefits and retirement planning.
-Since the passage of ERISA in 1974, Mr. Curtis has assisted in the design, installation, qualification, amendment and termination of many hundreds of retirement plans including 401(k), profit sharing, money purchase, defined benefit, ESOP and target benefit plans.
-He assists in handing audits required by the Internal Revenue Service or the Department of Labor and also responds to questions that arise in the day-to-day operation of retirement plans.
+Since the passage of ERISA in 1974, Mr. Curtis has assisted in the design, installation, qualification, amendment and termination of numerous retirement plans including 401(k), profit sharing, money purchase, defined benefit, and ESOP plans.
+He assists in handling audits required by the Internal Revenue Service or the Department of Labor and also responds to questions that arise in the day-to-day operation of retirement plans.

 Mr. Curtis’ practice emphasis also includes non-qualified retirement benefits (such as deferred compensation arrangements) and executive compensation alternatives.